101 Generative AI Projects: Diffusion Models, Transformers, ChatGPT, and Other LLMs (Paperback)

 Quick answers

-Themes include Generative AI, Diffusion models, ChatGPT, transformers, LLMs, plus context from read, 2026, excerpt, time.
+Themes include Generative AI, Diffusion models, ChatGPT, transformers, LLMs, plus context from june, 2026, read, trailer.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.